Aircraft flying over Southport seafront at the Southport Air Show

 Excellent

-The beach north of the Pier towards the Promenade hotels is consistently slightly less crowded than the area immediately in front of the grandstand.
-You're still central enough for good views of the display line.
-Good spot if you want to spread out.
+The beach north of the Pier towards the Promenade hotels is consistently slightly less crowded than the grandstand area.
+You're still central enough for good views.
+Good spot if you want to spread out and not feel hemmed in.

 Good option for families who need space around them.